 In June 2022, the CSC also released its Assessment Guidelines for Open Access Publishers, which outline criteria for the financial sustainability, academic quality, and operational practices under which open access models and resources will be assessed.
 CRKN is proud to continue supporting our members and the wider library community by creating and sharing these types of documents.

 Expanding the Canadiana Collections

-The Héritage collection was also enhanced with content added to the popular Letters Patent (Western Land Grants) collection, as well as to several Dept. of Indian Affairs collections, including the School Files Series, the Thousand Series, and the Black Series of the Central Registry System.
+Meanwhile, in partnership with Library and Archives Canada (LAC), we enhanced the Héritage collection with content added to the popular Letters Patent (Western Land Grants) collection, as well as to the Department of Indian Affairs’ School Files Series, Thousand Series, and Black Series of the Central Registry System.

 Increasing Discoverability of the Canadiana Collections

 CRKN is pleased to report that the Canadiana monograph collection is now available in Alma’s Community Zone.
 Canadiana records are currently available in OCLC, Ex Libris, and EBSCO systems.

 Staff have also created a citation guide for those using Canadiana content in their work.
 In addition to encouraging users to include Canadiana in their citation of the original materials, this guide will allow CRKN to better understand how Canadiana is being used.

 CRKN continues to implement more open and standardized metadata and software in Canadiana.
 In January 2023, we replaced IssueInfo, a custom metadata schema used for issue-level metadata, with a Dublin Core schema.
 There is no change to the display of metadata, but this change will increase the ease of including external objects and metadata in Canadiana.

 Phase II of CRKN’s project to implement respectful descriptions in Canadiana, as approved in June 2020, is underway and includes the following: